tentone/potree-core/README.md

  	- Potree.MOUSE, Potree.CameraMode
  	- PotreeRenderer, RepRenderer, Potree.Renderer
 	- JQuery, TWEEN and Proj4 dependencies
- - The following classes were rewritten
-    - XHRFactory

 ### How to use
- - Download the custom build from the build folder
+ - Download the custom potree build from the build folder
  - Include it alonside the worker folder in your project
  - Download threejs from github repository
  	- https://github.com/mrdoob/three.js/tree/dev/build